 Focus on Sustainment

-This focus on sustainment, together with economies of scale realized from a global supply chain for more than 3,000 aircraft, will help to control the costs associated with maintaining a fleet of 5th Generation fighters.
+The F-35 is the first tactical aircraft system to have sustainment tools designed in concert with the air vehicle to optimize operations.
+This focus on sustainment, together with economies of scale realized from a global supply chain for more than 3,000 aircraft, will help control the costs associated with maintaining a fleet of 5th Generation fighters.

 ALIS is integral to maintaining and operating F-35s.
 It is a system-of-systems approach to fleet management that connects maintenance, supply chain and sustainment information into a single management tool to support all F-35 operations.

 ALIS turns maintenance data into actionable information that enables pilots, maintainers and military leaders to make proactive decisions and keep jets flying.